How to Add a Website to Google Search Console

 To use all the features of Google, you must verify ownership of the site.
 Without this, the service will not be able to provide data on indexing and errors.
 There are several methods for verification through:

-➤ HTML file (for URL-prefix): download the HTML file and upload it to the root directory of your website.
-Check file availability via browser.
+➤ HTML file (for URL-prefix property): download the HTML file and upload it to the root directory of your website.
+Check the file’s accessibility through your browser.

-➤ Google Analytics — works if GA is already installed on the site.
+➤ Google Analytics — suitable if GA is already installed on the site.

-➤ Google Tag Manager — if GTM code is installed, verification is possible via Google Search Console Tag Manager.
+➤ Google Tag Manager — if the GTM code is installed, verification is possible through Google Search Console via Tag Manager.

-The selected method should match your hosting capabilities and access level to the site.
-After successful verification, the service will start collecting data about pages, search traffic, and indexing errors.
+The chosen method should correspond to your hosting capabilities and level of access to the site.
+After successful verification, the service will begin collecting data about pages, search traffic, and indexing errors.

-To help the service find and index pages faster, it is important to add sitemap.xml.
-This file helps search engines understand the structure of the site and take all important URLs into account.
-Without it, some pages may remain unindexed, which will negatively affect search results.
+To help the service find and index pages faster, it is important to add a sitemap.xml.
+This file helps search engines understand the site structure and account for all important URLs.
+Without it, some pages may remain unindexed, which can negatively affect search results.
 You need to:

 ➤ Generate the sitemap.xml file using Yoast SEO, Screaming Frog, or XML-Sitemaps.